KarrLab/SynNetGen/README.md

 SBML      | xml       | sbml      |          | &#x2713; | &#x2713; | &#x2713; | &#x2713;
 TGF       | tgf       | tgf       | &#x2713; |          |          | &#x2713; | &#x2713;

+After the package is installed example files will be located in `doc/example`.

 Note: Boolean networks exported to SBML have "NOT" operators replaced with "-" because SimBiology doesn't support NOT.

 ### API docs